aralroca/next-translate/README.md

 ## 1. About the library

-Tool to translate Next.js pages without the need of a server (static i18n pages generator).
+Tool to translate Next.js pages without the need of a custom server (it works with SSG).

 The main goal of this library is to keep the translations as simple as possible in a Next.js environment.